-With a name like Speedgoat, you can expect something a little different with Hoka One One’s trail running shoes.
+Named after top ultra runner Karl “The Speedgoat” Meltzer, this Hoka One One trail shoe was designed according to Karl’s specifications.
 Along with an array of eye-catching color options, the Speedgoat 2 includes all the features you need to tackle the trail.

-A wide midsole and wider toe box helps maintain stability and keeps toes comfortable, plus reinforced areas promote durability.
+A wide midsole and wider toe box helps maintain stability and keeps toes comfortable, plus a reinforced upper promote durability.
 Vibram lugs make up the outsole, giving grip on a variety of trail conditions.